 Overview of Selected Externally Funded Projects

 The faculty’s researchers are involved in numerous externally funded projects, e.g. of the German Research Foundation (DFG).
-On this page, you can learn more about selected projects / ECR grants and obtain an overview of the diversified research work underway at the faculty.
+On this page, you can learn more about selected projects / ERC grants and obtain an overview of the diversified research work underway at the faculty.
 Further information, e.g. on contact persons, can be found by clicking on the respective link.

 You can view the faculty’s current publications here.